 Hence, it is clear for enterprises that employee engagement isn’t a boat that should be missed.

-As mentioned earlier, millennials and Gen Z are set to form the largest population of the workforce and their love for their smartphones isn’t a hidden fact.
+As mentioned earlier, millennials and Gen Z are set to form the largest population of the workforce and their love for smartphones isn’t a hidden fact.
 Almost 70 percent of employees keep their phones “within eye contact” at work.

 Today’s digital natives are constantly on their phones.
-When it comes to workplace, they expect their enterprises to provide them with technology to engage them and make their lives easier, they want communication to be simplified and information to be immediate, interactive, and accessible everywhere.
+When it comes to the workplace, they expect their enterprises to provide them with technology to engage them and make their lives easier, they want communication to be simplified and information to be immediate, interactive, and accessible everywhere.

 According to Forbes, employee engagement is-